amitesh-singh/amitesh-singh.github.io/_posts/2017-02-02-creating-cheap-circuit-boards.markdown

 It took me 2 days to learn most of it.
 I have started with [Contextual Electronics][chris-link] and then move to other youtube videos and so on.
 Also the guidance by [Martin aka sabor][martin-blog-link] has been immense.
 He is an expert in Electronics and doing it for last 20 years or so.
-Check out his [panelized script][panel-link] which is really helpful.
+Check out his [panelize blog][panel-link] [panelize script][panelnew-link] which is really helpful.

 ### LionCircuits
 For PCB prototyping, LionCircuits charges `INR 36/sq.cm` for `three two Layer boards` and ships `under 14 days` which includes
  `FREE Shipping` too.
 All made in India. :)

  I have paid `240/- INR` for my first 2 layer board attiny13a breakout board of size 2x4 sq cm.
- You can find kicad project here: [attiny13a board kicad link][board-link]
+ You can find kicad project files here: [attiny13a board kicad][board-link]

 #### 3D VIEW
 ![Kicad pcb](/images/board-pcb.png)